arbeiter/btc-poll/README.md

 - Metric Gatherer with business logic to obtain the information requested by the api.
     - montecarlo/lambda/metric_gatherer.py
+        - get_metrics: uses a keyConditionExpression to get metrics for a given key Id
+        - get_all_metrics: Full table scan
+        - get_day_metrics: Filters out get_metrics results for the given day, assumes 24 hour entries
+            - This should be changed to retrieve entries based on the age of insertion, which should be recorded in the writes
+        - get_rank:
+            - Rank needs a full table scan as well.
+            - Get all metrics using get_all_metrics
+            - Compute average and standard deviation
+            - sort values by rank and return

 - Alert generation:
     - Alert generation relies on the alert string being written into the logs.
     - Email can then be decoupled from the poller this way.